apache/arrow-site/_posts/2024-02-27-comet-donation.md

 ┗━━━━━━━━━━━━━━━━━━━━━━━━━━━┛
 ```

-**Figure 1**: With Comet, users interact with the same Spark ecosystem and tools
+**Figure 1**: With Comet, users interact with the same Spark ecosystem, tools and APIs
 such as Spark SQL.
+Users' SQL queries still run through the mature and advantaged query optimizer and planner of Spark SQL.

-However, the jobs are executed by Comet, which significantly
+However, once the optimized and planned queries are ready to execute, the execution jobs are delegated to Comet, which significantly
 faster than the JVM based executor due to its fast native execution.

 [Rust]: https://www.rust-lang.org/